ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

 The Gremlin Console is an interactive text based console.
 It allows you to experiment with TinkerPop graphs and queries in a REPL (read-eval-print loop) environment.

-1. Go to Cloud9 tab in your browser
+1. Go to Cloud9 Console in your browser
 2. Run this commands in the Terminal of your Cloud9 IDE.
    ```bash
    sudo yum install -y java-1.8.0-devel